lehmann7/marky/md/marky.md

 ---
 depth: 30
-volume: 6000
--serial: A56GHJ
+serial-: A
+parameter--: default
+text: def

 ---
 ```

-By default all `yaml` meta data fields are copied to the meta data of
+By default the values of meta data keys are appended.
+When a meta
-the root `!MD` document which is processed.
-However, if a meta data
-key is preceeded by `-` the key is not imported into the root document.
+data key is preceded by `-` the included key replaces the present
-All `yaml` meta data keys which start with `-` are exposed to the
-python scope and will appear as local variables, but they will not
+key, if it is preceded by `--` the included key is skipped if the
-appear in the meta data of the front matter in the preprocessed
+meta data key already is present in the root document.
-`!MD` text.
 Given the example above, the resulting meta data in
 the front matter of the preprocessed `!MD` text looks as follows.

 **Preprocessed Document**